cunnane/xloil/docs/source/xlOil_Python/GettingStarted.rst

 .. note::

-    If you have an old ini file, you will need to upgrade it to use the ribbon toolbar.
+    If you have an old ini file (prior to v0.15), you will need to upgrade it to use the
-    Remove the old file and remove/install xlOil.
+    ribbon toolbar.
+Remove the old ini file and remove/install xlOil.

 Troubleshooting
 ---------------